Originally published at pymnts.com

-FlexWage can be set so that an employee can only request an advance once a pay cycle, or twice a month, 24 times a year and only up to a specific percent of wages, which are totally at the discretion of the employer.
+FlexWage can be set so that an employee can only request an advance once a pay cycle, or twice a month, 24 times a year, and only up to a specific percentage of wages, which are totally at the discretion of the employer.
 The average number of “advances” is 12 transactions a year.

 “From our perspective, this is the only sustainable way to skin this cat and give a very low cost, low stress means for the employee to gracefully manage the small bumps.
 We’re not talking $2,000 bumps, these are the $200-$300 bumps that put this employee base into a tailspin because of the costs of managing it,” Dombroski said.

-While FlexWage’s model is young in the marketplace, and works on a ATM-like fee structure (collecting $3-$5 fees for an employee that pays to access money early), Dombroski said that what’s really driving the demand for this payday loan alternative is the demand in the marketplace of consumers who don’t have the means to always meet their needs when unexpected expenses arise.
+While FlexWage’s model is young in the marketplace and works on an ATM-like fee structure (collecting $3-$5 fees for an employee that pays to access money early), Dombroski said that what’s really driving the demand for this payday loan alternative is the demand in the marketplace of consumers who don’t have the means to always meet their needs when unexpected expenses arise.